-Aggregate Verification Group (V5) - Processed by both CSN & Inceptia
+- Aggregate Verification Group (V5) - Processed by both CSN & Inceptia

 While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other two groups.

-Federal verification guidelines do not consider copies of a Federal Tax Return as sufficient documentation of income for verification purposes.
-Therefore, students and parents who are selected to verify income and did not use the IRS Data Retrieval process while completing their FAFSA will need to submit copies of an IRS Tax Return Transcript.
+Students and Parents who are selected to verify income and did not use the IRS Data Retrieval process while completing their FAFSA will need to submit a signed 1040 or copies of an IRS Tax Return Transcript.

 - The following information is needed to request a transcript - Social Security Number, date of birth, and the address on file with the IRS (normally this will be the address used when the most recent tax return was filed).

 - It may take up to 2 weeks for IRS income information to be available for electronic IRS tax return filers, and up to 8-12 weeks for paper IRS tax return filers.

 - Be sure to request the "IRS Tax Return Transcript" and not the "IRS Tax Account Transcript".